-A corporate director is the term used to describe a company, firm, or any other kind of corporate body that is appointed as the director of another company.
+A corporate director is a term used to describe a company, firm, or any other kind of corporate body that is appointed as the director of another company.
 A private company can appoint as many corporate directors as it wishes during or after company formation, provided there is always at least one appointed human director.

 There are many advantages to appointing corporate directors, especially when a company is newly established.
-The expertise, support and guidance of a well-known corporation can be extremely beneficial to a company that is just starting out, and it can make a relatively unknown business more appealing and credible to consumers, suppliers, investors and lenders.
+The expertise, support, and guidance of a well-known corporation can be extremely beneficial to a company that is just starting out, and it can make a relatively unknown business more appealing and credible to consumers, suppliers, investors, and lenders.

 The role of a corporate director is exactly the same as that of a natural company director, but an authorised person must be nominated to act on behalf of the corporate director.
 This role will usually be assumed by a director or secretary of the corporate body.

-It should be noted that the Small Business, Enterprise and Employment Act 2015 outlawed the use of corporate directors on UK companies.
-Whilst the legislation has come into the force the actual implementation of the ban has been postponed (currently it is unknown when this might change).
+It should be noted that the Small Business, Enterprise, and Employment Act 2015 outlawed the use of corporate directors in UK companies.
+Whilst the legislation has come into force, the actual implementation of the ban has been postponed (currently it is unknown when this might change).

 Are directors’ details placed on public record?